-The costs of retirement benefits provided to employees of the College through two multi-employer defined pension schemes are accounted for as if these were defined contribution schemes as information is not available to use defined benefit accounting in accordance with the requirements of FRS 102.
+The costs of retirement benefits provided to employees of the College through two multi-employer defined benefit pension schemes are accounted for as if these were defined contribution schemes in accordance with the requirements of FRS 102.
 The College's contributions to these schemes are recognised as a liability and an expense in the period in which the salaries to which the contributions relate are payable.